Franco-Diaz-Licham/DatingApp/README.md

 # Dating App Project
-Dating App is a simple dating application developed using Angular 18 and .NET 6 Web API that replicates a conventional dating application allowing users to meet other people online.
-It allows the user register and create an account, edit their profile page, like and message other users.
-This project borrowed ideas from Neil Cummings' app development course.
+Dating App is a simple dating application developed using Angular 18 and .NET 6 Web API that replicates core features of a conventional dating platform, allowing users to register, edit profiles, like others, and exchange messages.
+While inspired by Neil Cummings' app development course, I designed, implemented, and refined the project independently, so the final result reflects my own coding style, decisions, and problem-solving.

 # App Features
 * **User Authentication:** Secure registration and authentication process using Microsoft Identity.
 * **Profile Customization:** Personalize your profile to stand out.